lo-la-do-li/FitLit-Refactor/README.md

 + Incorporate Webpack to streamline your workflow process
 + Leverage Chai Spies to verify that your DOM manipulation is happening
 ---
+[Visit our deployed site here](https://elle624.github.io/FitLit-Refactor/) or set it up on your local device by following the instructions below

 ## Setup
 + Clone down this repo to your local computer.